NewEconoLab/Docs/nel-scan/README.md

  - All information related to the domain name provided by NNS **To be continued**

-## Projects behind the NEL blockchain explorer
+## Project link && Projects behind the NEL blockchain explorer

 NEL_Scan : A blockchain explorer project that shows the user the data on the blockchain._[传送门](https://github.com/NewEconoLab/NEL_Scan-Web-React.git)_